paulowirth/Fireseal.Music/README.md

   dotnet test test/Fireseal.Music.Tests.Integration
   ```

-Integration tests use an in-memory SQLite database and do not affect your local `abstra.db` file.
+Integration tests use an in-memory SQLite database and do not affect your local `fireseal.db` file.

 ## Architecture
 - **Domain:** Core entities and business rules